ni/monodrive-documentation/docs/LV_client/simulator/mono_send_step.md

 ### Description

-Send the command to step the simulationfor any given amount.
+Send the command to step the simulation for any given amount.
 Specify the desired amount in the message string.

 For technical support contact us at <b>support@monodrive.io</b>